shrutib55/robinhoodex/README.md

 `Shruti A`
 ---
 Robinhood is a trading platform created in 2013 with the intent of making trading available to the masses.
-While it is a relatively new company, Robinhood has achieved some
+While it is a relatively new company, Robinhood has achieved success in disrupting the financial sector